My Favourite Hikes in Kananaskis (So Far!)

 * Trailhead: Across the Smith-Dorrien road from Sparrowhawk Day Use Parking Area

-The trail to Sparrowhawk Tarns starts off a bit steeply through forest; it follows the same path used for Read's Ridge and Mount Sparrowhawk, so there are many trails continuously branching off.
+The trail to Sparrowhawk Tarns starts off a bit steeply through forest; it follows the same path used for Read's Ridge and Mount Sparrowhawk, so there are a few trails continuously branching off.

 Once out of the forest, the trail meanders uphill through fields of boulders and scree.
-The path isn’t always easy to see, but the valley is narrow; keep walking up the valley and you can’t go wrong.
+The path isn’t always easy to see, but the valley is narrow; keep walking up and you can’t go wrong.
 Look for fossils, as there are quite a bit strewn about in the rocks.
 You'll have to negotiate a path through many boulders, so good hiking boots will be a definite plus today.
-Have fun with it; you can't get lost!
+Have fun with it; you can't get lost in this valley.

 The path eventually gives way to beautiful meadows of moss, intercut with narrow ribbons of glacier water.
 If you’re lucky enough, you’ll be there when the wildflowers are out.